Skip to main content

 We’d taken a couple of double rooms at the Mark Hopkins, two double rooms for seven of us who hung together.
 It was cheaper that way, and we shared beds and flipped for the couch and saved money.
 We could have gone to a lesser hotel, but on your last night in San Francisco it somehow seemed right to be at the Mark.
 Only Phelps, who had some style (and money), complained about the room arrangements, remarking it wasn’t a very classy way to go to war and was probably against the hotel rules.
 By the time we had the sleeping arrangements sorted out and had gone upstairs to the cocktail lounge of the Top of the Mark, it was full night, and Faust and Doran had joined us, men leaving wives behind, children.

-I Wished I had a martial tradition on which to call.
-All I had was an uncle dead on D-day, who went into the Army instead of going to jail.
+I wished I had a martial tradition on which to call.
+All I had was an uncle dead on D-day who had gone into the Army instead of going to jail.

 Out beyond the windows, as we lazed over drinks, the Pacific was dead black except for the lights here and there of fishing boats and coasters.
 Behind us the Golden Gate Bridge was a necklace slung delicately against the bosom of the dark.